<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2732602&amp;fmt=gif">

 Banks also use first-party cookies to remember your login information.
 Moreover, search engines like Google also use these cookies to suggest custom results based on your previous searches.

 Unfortunately, the use of third-party cookies has come under scrutiny as some marketers and advertisers have abused the technology.
+That's why there is a push to stop using third-party cookies altogether.

 Google's Ban on Third-Party Cookies